 The Nebraska State Climate Office is an organization dedicated to delivering science-based climate services at the local and state level.
 Our focus is on weather and climate monitoring, climate services, and stakeholder engagement.
 Our operations include the Nebraska Mesonet, a state-wide weather observation network with nearly 70 locations across Nebraska assessing local conditions.

-Platte River Timelapse
+Platte Basin Timelapse

-The Platte Basin Timelapse project tells stories of the Platte River Basin using innovative multimedia content.
+The Platte Basin Timelapse project tells stories of the Platte River basin using innovative multimedia content.
 The long-term documentary project uses more than 60 time-lapse camera systems placed throughout the 90,000 square-mile basin, from its headwaters in the Colorado Rockies to the river’s confluence with the Missouri River on Nebraska’s eastern border.